JonathanWolfe/language-polymer/README.md

 Polymer syntax highlighting in Atom

 Originally converted from the [Ember HTMLBars](https://atom.io/packages/language-ember-htmlbars) package.
+Then rewritten using the [Language-HTML](https://atom.io/packages/language-html) package.

 Contributions are greatly appreciated.
 Please fork this repository and open a pull request make grammar tweaks, etc.